soaErikNord/soadocs/other/CPS/README.md

 #### Implementation
 Response Field Details:
--ClientMsgID: Copied from the request message
+* ClientMsgID: Copied from the request message
--USBRequestID: Randomly generated numeric field with a length of 36
+* USBRequestID: Randomly generated numeric field with a length of 36
--SUAReferenceID: Randomly generated alpha-numeric field with a length of 12
+* SUAReferenceID: Randomly generated alpha-numeric field with a length of 12
--SUAAccountNumber: Randomly generated alpha-numeric field with a length of 16
+* SUAAccountNumber: Randomly generated alpha-numeric field with a length of 16
--SUAExpirationDate: Randomly generated date field between now and the year 2026
+* SUAExpirationDate: Randomly generated date field between now and the year 2026

 ### SUA Modification